PlumpMath/eyeo2015/README.md

-# eyeo2015
+# Ladders to the Moon
+## Talk at Eyeo 2015

-Slides from my Eyeo 2015 Talk
+Slides from my Eyeo 2015 talk.
+Written and generated with [stopwork](https://github.com/nasser/stopwork).